 The abovementioned ecosystem is the anticipated outcome of addressing challenges derived from a large number of new use cases.
 During the past years, several organizations (e.g., [2-2]), forums (e.g., [2-3]), or research projects worldwide, have been trying to identify the new use cases and the requirements these will impose to the network architecture.
 Currently, all active projects, funded by the EU under the 5G Public Private Partnership, define and analyze the envisioned 5G use cases related to their research areas.
+A harmonization of the definition of these use cases can be found at [2-4].
 Although a plethora of use cases has been already defined, a first-level grouping into three main categories, based on the key considered services, is widely adopted.
-The categories are: Extreme mobile broadband (xMBB); communications massive machine-type (mMTC); and ultra-reliable machine-type communications (uMTC).
+The categories are: Extreme mobile broadband (xMBB); massive machine-type communications (mMTC); and ultra-reliable machine-type communications (uMTC).
 However, an analysis based solely on this grouping is not sufficient, since different use cases may have different characteristics (e.g., mobility and data traffic patterns) and hence different values for requirements (e.g., delay, reliability, user throughput etc).
 The extreme diversities of services, as well as the vast number of end devices that will have to be supported, yield a unprecedented set of requirements that has to be taken into consideration.